 Sometimes I want to (easily) add the link for a web page I'm viewing with Google Chrome to Chome's Windows 7 jump list.
 Is there a way to do this?

-I have tried dragging the bookmark/star to the left of the URL in the address bar onto Chrome's jump list, but this doesn't seem to "take".
+I have tried dragging the icon to the immediate left of the URL in the address bar or omnibox onto Chrome's jump list, but this doesn't seem to "take".

 The only way I have found that works is rather kludgey.
 If I close the tab for the page I want to add then it shows up in the jump list under "Recently Closed".
 I can then pin the link to the jump list.